 There are several parties involved in running a 401(k) plan, and each member of the team has a clearly defined set of responsibilities that they must fulfill in order for the plan to be compliant and functional.
-One of the key players in any 401(k) plan is the plan administrator, which has a fiduciary duty to oversee the plan's operations and perform or oversee the day-to-day functions of the plan, such as reallocating funds for a participant at their request, buying and selling shares of the investments inside the plan for participants and sending out periodic statements to all plan participants.
+One of the key players in any 401(k) plan is the plan administrator.
+Which has a fiduciary duty to oversee the plan's operations and perform or oversee the day-to-day functions of the plan, such as reallocating funds for a participant at their request, buying and selling shares of the investments inside the plan for participants.
+And also, sending out periodic statements to all plan participants.
 The administrator could be the employer itself, a team of employees, a third party, or a company executive.
 The majority of plan sponsors enlist the help of a third-party plan administrator that specializes in this area because of the complexities that are involved in maintaining a 401(k) plan.
 Ultimately, the plan administrator has a fiduciary duty to ensure that all of the plan's functions and operations fall within the guidelines laid out in the plan documents.
 There are also several other tasks that the plan administrator performs, such as: Fiduciary duty refers to acting in a capacity that is solely in the best interest of the client (in this case, the sponsor and participants of the 401(k) plan) irrelevant of all other factors.
 A fiduciary is in a position of great trust, and a fiduciary is expected to adhere to strict rules regarding how it can act and what it can do so that the client's interests are always put ahead of anything else.
 One of the key aspects of the administrator's fiduciary duty is to monitor the service providers to ensure that they are acting properly and implementing adequate rules and procedures that guarantee financial safety and privacy to all plan participants.
 The administrator has the authority to replace a service provider if they do not use adequate safeguards to prevent such things as identity theft and other forms of fraud.

 The Plan Administrator's Fiduciary Duty